Masterpiece Story: The Swing by Jean-Honoré Fragonard

 Jean-Honoré Fragonard (1732–1806) was the most prolific French painter of the 18th century.
 He created over 550 paintings embodying the spirit of the Rococo age.
-His most famous painting, The Swing, not only captures the humour and sensuality of a love triangle, but it also captures the erotic feelings of hidden desire and fleeting temptation.
-Let us explore a Fragonard masterpiece.
-Let us explore a forbidden love.
+His most famous painting, The Swing, not only captures the humor and sensuality of a love triangle, but it also evokes the erotic feelings of hidden desire and fleeting temptation.
+Let us explore this masterpiece about forbidden love.

-The affluent aristocracy portrayed in The Swing are like three actors in a French comic opera.
+The affluent aristocracy portrayed in The Swing is like three actors in a French comic opera.
 They each have a role in the story that is unfolding.
 The gentleman in the bottom right corner represents money.
-He is a noble, and he is a married man.
-He is well-dressed in his sombre brown attire and white powdered hair.
-His smiles affectionately at the lady in the swing.
-He is much older than the young lady, and looks at her with kind but possessive eyes.
-He is her much older husband.
+He is a noble, married man.
+He is well-dressed in his somber attire and white powdered hair.
+He smiles affectionately at the lady in the swing.
+He is much older than the young lady and looks at her with kind but possessive eyes.
 He is rich, and that is how he has gained her in marriage.
 The ropes in his hands represent the ties of matrimony.
 She may swing away but the marriage ties always pull her back to her husband.
 They have a mariage à la mode, or fashionable wedding, based upon money, not love.

 The centerpiece of this painting is a beautiful aristocratic lady dressed in opulent fashion.
 Silk, ribbons, and lace adorn her clothes while a coy bergère hat rests on her delicate head.
 Expensive white stockings clad her legs while pink pump shoes highlight her delicate feet.
 She is a vision of loveliness.
 Youth, grace, and charm touch her with their gifts.
 She is majestic through her exquisite femininity.
 She is a moving ball of warm pink against a cool background of turquoise shade.
 The lady represents power.

 Power comes in many forms.
 The ability to deceive is considered power.
-The ability to choose is considered power.
-The ability to love is considered power.
+The ability to choose is considered power, and so is the ability to love.
 The lady has all three powers.
-She deceives her husband.
-She chooses her fate.
+She deceives her husband and chooses her fate.
 She loves her suitor.
 The lady is having an affair!

 The statue painted above the lover is Seated Cupid.
 A contemporary sculptor, Etienne-Maurice Falconet, created this famous statue in 1757 for King Louis XV’s mistress, Madame de Pompadour.
 Seated Cupid raises his hand to his lips and gestures toward the lady in a knowing signal that he knows her secret.
 The statue represents discretion and secrecy, the two things needed if the lady’s love affair is to survive.
 Voltaire, the celebrated philosopher of the Enlightenment, upon seeing this statue once said, “Qui que tu sois, voici ton maître” or “Whoever you are, here is your master.”
 Love conquers all, and in The Swing it fuels the drama!